The Complete Guide to American Airlines Business Class

 How much does it cost for a business class ticket on American?

 The price of American Airlines business class depends on the route, the demand for the flight, seasonality, and how close to departure you're booking.
 To get the best deals on American Airlines business class, become a Going Elite member.
-That way, you'll get deal alerts when the price of American Airlines business class drops to enticing rates.
+That way, you'll get cheap flight alerts when the price of American Airlines business class drops to enticing rates.

 How to upgrade to business class on American for free